BYU Strategy - Marriott School of Business

 **Reframe: From Tasks to Insights**

-4. **Issues**: What's blocking you?
+4. **Issues**: What's blocking me or creating uncertainty?

-- What would make this update stronger?
+- What would make this P2 stronger?

 3.3 Sequence for Early Insight